John Foster (MP for Northwich): Early life

 John Galway Foster was born 21 February 1903 to Hubert John Foster and Mary Agatha Foster (née Tobin); he was their only child, but he had three half-siblings from his mother's previous marriage.
 His father was a British Army officer who served as Chief of the Australian General Staff from 1916 to 1917 during the First World War.

 Miriam Rothschild, who knew John well for many years, writes that he had a "lonely, confused and homeless childhood."
 Rather than care for or relate to their son, his parents "abandoned [him] to the care of a governess, first in France and then at school in Germany."
 Apparently, the governess was harsh, strict, and unloving.

 John Foster was a scholar of Eton College and achieved a first in modern history at New College, Oxford in 1924.
 He was elected a Fellow of All Souls the same year.
 He then entered the study of law and was called to the Bar by Inner Temple in 1927.

 Career

-He was appointed Recorder of Dudley (1936–38) and Recorder of Oxford (1938–51 & 1956–64).
+He was appointed Recorder Dudley (1936–38) and Recorder of Oxford (1938–51 & 1956–64).
 He lectured on private International Law at Oxford (1934–39) and The Hague.
 In 1939, he was in the United States and volunteered his services to the British Embassy.
 He was immediately appointed First Secretary and legal advisor.
 During this period, the United States was still a non-belligerent, and President Roosevelt faced many difficult problems related to the international law of neutrality.
 Foster played a significant behind-the-scenes role working on neutrality issues related to the Destroyer-for-Bases deal in 1940 and the Lend Lease Act in 1941.

 Miriam Rothschild writes that, "John had dealt with the trauma and wounds of his unhappy childhood by totally eliminating the past — his father’s death [in 1919], his mother’s desertion and his homelessness — and any possible emotive perturbations in the present."
 He had "a unique gift of augmenting and gilding the actual moment."
 Isaiah Berlin and Rothschild independently described Foster "as the greatest life enhancer we had ever met."

 Foster got on well with the Americans.
 Isaiah Berlin, who was in Washington, DC in 1940, said that Foster was "very, very popular and never had less than two or three hundred friends."
 He wanted to use "very earthy language [which] caused some consternation among the young ladies."
 The United States awarded him the Legion of Merit during his service with the British Embassy.
 By 1944, he had established himself as a capable attorney with a broad and deep understanding of the international law.
 That year, he was appointed chief of the legal section in General Dwight Eisenhower's, Supreme Headquarters Allied Expeditionary Force (SHAEF).
 In order to facilitate his relationships with the military forces, he was given the rank of brigadier.
 Foster later quipped: "One must start somewhere."
 In addition to the American Legion of Merit, he was awarded the Legion of Honour and the Croix de guerre (with palms) from France.